gsupp/noms/_recipes/adobo.md

 ---

-This is a classic Filippino dish that I grew up eating.
+Philippine adobo is a classic Filippino dish that I grew up eating.
 Traditionally made with soy sauce, this recipe adapts easily to coconut aminos.